ND7996/Amber-Simulation/README.md

- Preparing a protein for simulation
+Parametrization of a ligand

- Script for Running simulation
+run.sh - Script for Running simulation